Gromov K-area and jumping curves in CP^n

+where $QH ( \mathbb{CP} ^{r-1})$ denotes the ungraded vector space $H ( \mathbb{CP} ^{r-1}, \mathbb{Q})$, with its ungraded quantum product.
 These classes were originally defined and named \emph{quantum classes} in much more generality in \cite{GS}.
 Note however, that $qc_k$ here is $qc _{2k}$ in \cite{GS}.
 The grading change is for convenience, as in this context all odd quantum classes vanish.
 We will not need the full definition, just some basic geometric content: and the following theorem \cite{BP}: \begin{theorem} The classes $qc _{k}$ on $\Omega SU (r)$ are algebraically independent and generate cohomology in the stable range $2k \leq 2r-2$, with coefficients in $QH ( \mathbb{CP} ^{r-1})$. \end{theorem}

 Here is a brief overview of the geometric construction of quantum classes.
 For more details of the following discussion see \cite{GS}.
-Let $M \hookrightarrow P \to X$ be a Hamiltonian bundle, with monotone fiber $(M, \omega)$ over a closed, oriented, smooth manifold $X$, with a Hamiltonian connection $ \mathcal {A}$.
-(Here $M$ is used to denote a symplectic manifold because it serves a different logical purpose to $(X, \omega)$ of Introduction, but this $M$ will just be $ \mathbb{CP} ^{r-1}$ in the rest of the paper.)
-We have a natural $S ^{1}$ action on $\Omega ^{2} X$, induced by rotation of $S ^{2}$, along an axis of revolution containing the base point $0 \in S ^{2}$.
+Let $M \hookrightarrow P \to X$ be a Hamiltonian bundle, with a Hamiltonian connection $ \mathcal {A}$, with monotone fiber $(M, \omega)$, over a smooth manifold $X$.
+(Here $M$ is used to denote a symplectic manifold because it serves a different logical purpose to $(X, \omega)$ of the Introduction, but this $M$ will just be $ \mathbb{CP} ^{r-1}$ in the rest of the paper.)
+We have a natural $S ^{1}$-action on $\Omega ^{2} X$, induced by the rotation of $S ^{2}$, along the axis of revolution containing the base point $0 \in S ^{2}$.

-Let $\Omega ^{2} X _{S ^{1}}$ denote the Borel $S ^{1}$ quotient:
+Let $\Omega ^{2} X _{S ^{1}}$ denote the Borel $S ^{1}$-quotient: